Ectropion vs. Entropion

 The most obvious sign of an ectropion is a saggy, lower lid that is not sitting snuggly against the eyeball .
 In severe cases, the inner surface of eyelid maybe turned outwards, making the eyelid look red and swollen.
 Patients may complain of an irritated, gritty/sandy feeling, burning sensation, mucous build-up and/or excessive tearing.
-Some may be bothered by the appearance of the lid.

 Artificial tear eye drops and ointments to lubricate the eye can temporarily relieve the symptoms of an ectropion; however, eyelid surgery to tighten the lower lid is necessary to fully correct this problem.
-There are a few different surgical approaches available and your ophthalmologist will discuss the best option for you at your consultation.

 If the eyelid is turning inwards towards the eye, the eyelashes rub against the eye causing considerable discomfort.
 This is an entropion.
 There are several reasons why the eyelid may be turning in and treatment will depend on the underlying cause.